 4. To test the result, run the Slideshow (F5).

-The video will keep playing and looping unless if you paused it or moved to another slide — it’s a smart mechanism to preserve computing power and ensure the best performance even with multiple videos within a slide.
+The video will keep playing and looping unless you pause it or move to another slide — it’s a smart mechanism to preserve computing power and ensure the best performance even with multiple videos within a slide.